ModelarData/ModelarDB-RS/docs/user/README.md

 print(list(result))
 ```

-When running a larger cluster of `modelardbd` instances, it is required to use `modelardbm` to create model tables.
+When running a larger cluster of `modelardbd` instances, it is required to use `modelardbm` to create tables and model
-This is a necessity as `modelardbm` is responsible for keeping the database schema consistent across all `modelardbd`
+tables.
+This is a necessity as `modelardbm` is responsible for keeping the database schema consistent across all
-instances in the cluster.
-The process for creating a model table on the manager is the same as when creating the
+`modelardbd` instances in the cluster.
+The process for creating a table on the manager is the same as when creating the
 table directly on a `modelardbd` instance, as shown above.
 The only difference is that the gRPC URL should be changed to
 connect to the flight client of the manager instead.
 When the table is created through `modelardbm`, the table is
 created in all `modelardbd` instances managed by `modelardbm` automatically.